suriksarkisyan/SwiftyStoreKit/README.md

 Fortunately, there are some very good alternatives to SwiftyStoreKit, backed by real companies.
 By choosing their products, you'll make a safe choice and get much better support.

+### Qonversion

+[Qonversion](http://qonversion.io/) - All-in-one cross-platform subscription management platform offering analytics, A/B testing, Apple Search Ads, remote configs, and growth tools for optimizing in-app purchases and monetization.
+Compatible with iOS, Android, React Native, Flutter, Unity, Cordova, Stripe, and web.
+Free up to $10k in monthly tracked revenue.

+If you’ve been using SwiftyStoreKit here is the [migration guide](https://documentation.qonversion.io/docs/swiftystorekit-alternative).

 ### RevenueCat

 [RevenueCat](https://www.revenuecat.com/) is a great alternative to SwiftyStoreKit, offering great APIs, support, and much more at a very [reasonable price](https://www.revenuecat.com/pricing).